 M.D.
 Class of 2023 White Coat Ceremony and Class of 2020 GHHS Induction

-The M.D.
-Class of 2023 will receive their white coats.
-Selected members of the M.D.
+Eighteen members of the M.D.
 Class of 2020 will also be inducted into the FSU Chapman Chapter of the Gold Humanism Honor Society.
 Click here for the list of GHHS inductees.

 The white coat is a powerful symbol of both professional competence and human compassion.
 Florida State University College of Medicine marks this symbolic beginning of a medical student with the annual White Coat Ceremony.
 Each member of the first year class will be presented with the traditional white coat in the presence of family, faculty and staff.

 The ceremonial presentation of white coats to medical students is a popular practice at medical schools throughout the country.
 The ceremony and oath of commitment to patient care, compassion and professionalism remind the incoming students of the dedication necessary to complete a medical education as well as underscore the responsibilities inherent in the practice of medicine.

 The Arnold P. Gold Foundation, a public foundation dedicated to fostering humanism in medicine, furnishes each White Coat participant with a pin that symbolizes a shared commitment to providing compassionate and competent patient care.